broyeztony/ford-solidity-parser/README.md

 ❯ ./run
 ```

-will produce the below AST
+will produce the following AST

 ```ford
   {